kristheamazing2/Roblox-Hacks/Info.md

-These hacks that "I" will make are different typed of hacks The recently new hack I made on jHAX7's one is OP towers, see peoples blooks, flood game and end game Make sure to go and check out jHAX7 and kristheamazing2 blooket hacks
+These hacks that "I" will make are different typed of hacks The recently new hack I made on jHAX7's one is OP towers, see peoples blooks, flood game and end game Make sure to go and check out jHAX7 and kristheamazing2 blooket hacks THE ULTIMATE HACK IS STILL BEING MADE!
+Be ready...